n8willis/opentype-shaping-documents/opentype-shaping-arabic-general.md

 features using the rules in the font's GSUB table.

-The order in which these substitution must be performed is fixed for all acripts implemented in the Arabic shaping model:
+The order in which these substitution must be performed is fixed for all scripts implemented in the Arabic shaping model:

     liga
 	dlig